 - Outlining and Organization: In academic writing, legal documents, and other formal contexts, Roman numerals are sometimes used to number sections or subsections, providing a clear hierarchical structure.

 - Super Bowl: The Super Bowl uses Roman numerals to number each game.
 Super Bowl 50 being a notable exception, as they used Arabic numerals (50).
-However, they reverted to Roman numerals the following year with Super Bowl LI.
+Still, they reverted to Roman numerals the following year with Super Bowl LI.

 - Royal Names: Roman numerals are frequently used to distinguish monarchs or other individuals with the same name (e.g., Louis XIV of France, Queen Elizabeth II of England).